Yokohama Municipal Subway: Blue Line

 The Blue Line (Lines 1/3) is operated as an integrated route of 40.4 km between Shōnandai Station in Fujisawa and Azamino Station.
 The Blue Line is Japan's second-longest subway line, after the 40.7 km Toei Ōedo Line in Tokyo.

 In July 2011, a "mobile phone power off area" was set up in each car, and the use of mobile phones is officially banned except in other areas.

 Green Line

 The Green Line (Line 4) opened on March 30, 2008, between Hiyoshi Station and Nakayama Station, operating distance 13.0 km (total extension distance 13.1 km).
-It takes approximately 21 minutes from Hiyoshi station to Nakayama station.
+It takes approximately 21 minutes from Hiyoshi to Nakayama station.

+By April 2023, the lengthening of 4-car trains to 6-car trains had commenced, and by the end of fiscal year 2024, 10 of the 17 trains will be 6-car trains.

+Similar to the Toei Ōedo Line, the Green line uses linear induction motors for propulsion.